Fiat Chrysler reaches tentative labor deal with United Auto Workers

 Italian-American Fiat Chrysler and PSA, the maker of Peugeot and Citroen, last month announced a planned US$50 billion merger to create the world's fourth-largest automaker.

-The tentative agreement with Fiat Chrysler, which is subject to ratification by the union members, follows contracts that the UAW already concluded with Ford Motor Co and General Motors Co .
+The tentative agreement with Fiat Chrysler, which is subject to ratification by the union members, follows contracts that the UAW already concluded with Ford Motorand General Motors.

 The deal with GM followed a 40-day strike in the United States that virtually shuttered GM's North American operations and cost the automaker US$3 billion.